JoaoDiogoDuarte/IACREprintNotifier/README.md

 ## How to get this to work:

-1. Python 3.whocares (use a virtual env for your sanity)
+1. Python 3.whocares (joking aside, at least 3.7 and use a virtual env for your sanity)
 2. A Mailgun account (https://www.mailgun.com/ free if you only send emails to yourself)
+3. A Zotero account (https://www.zotero.org/), and an API key and API User ID (see https://www.zotero.org/settings/security#applications)
-3. Install requirements (use `pip install -r requirements.txt`)
+4. Install requirements (use `pip install -r requirements.txt`)
-4. Edit the domain, API key, from and to email addresses in `eprint.py` *or* store them in your environment as `$MG_TO`, `$MG_API_KEY` and `$MG_DOMAIN` (recommended).
+5. Edit the domain, API key, from and to email addresses in `eprint.py` *or* store them in your environment (see code for environment variable names)
+6. Repeat above, but for the Zotero API key and user ID
-5. Edit `authors.txt` to include the authors you want to get updates from
+7. Edit `authors.txt` to include the authors you want to get updates from
-6. Make sure `save.txt` is initially clean: the program hashes the data associated with the new publication and store it in `save.txt` to avoid sending duplicate papers.
+8. Make sure `save.txt` is initially clean: the program hashes the data associated with the new publication and store it in `save.txt` to avoid sending duplicate papers
-7. Have some timer run `/path/to/.env/bin/python eprint.py` to get notifications by email (will end up in spam, so flag it as not spam).
+9. Have some timer run `/path/to/.env/bin/python eprint.py` to get notifications by email (will end up in spam, so flag it as not spam).
 They will look like this:

 ```
+New IACR papers matching your author list:

 Title:   Simple threshold decryption secure against adaptive corruptions
 Link:    https://eprint.iacr.org/2025/1578
 Date:    Tue, 02 Sep 2025 17:25:21 +0000
 Authors: Victor Shoup

----
 Title:   How Hard Can It Be to Formalize a Proof?
 Lessons from Formalizing CryptoBox Three Times in EasyCrypt
 Link:    https://eprint.iacr.org/2025/1569
 Date:    Tue, 02 Sep 2025 05:49:10 +0000